charliecalvert/CloudNotes/Assignments/MongooseMagic.md

 and so on....
 The above would prevent you from checking in any JSON files except **package.json** and **LEA.json**.
 Assuming you have the **.gitignore** file in your directory, to complete the assignment, you would need to add additional lines to **.gitignore**.

 Please don't check in all your JSON files, and especially not the large file called **AllSets.json**.

+## Mongoose on Linux

+On Linux, I need to install libkrb5-dev before I can install the Mongoose NPM package.

+sudo apt-get install libkrb5-dev